 Dr Bo Tang

-Bo Tang studied architecture at the Bartlett School of Architecture, University of East London and London Metropolitan University, where she graduated with distinction in 2008 and won the prize for best Integrated Design Study.
-She completed her PhD on a full 3-year scholarship in 2014.
-Her research thesis is entitled ‘Negotiating Shared Spaces in Informal Peri-Urban Settlements in India’, and was one of four shortlisted for the RIBA President’s Award for Outstanding PhD Research in 2014.
+She studied architecture at the The Bartlett School of Architecture, University of East London and London Metropolitan University, graduating with distinction in 2008 and receiving the prize for Best Integrated Design Study.
+She completed her PhD at London Metropolitan University in 2014 on a full scholarship.
+Her thesis, Negotiating Shared Spaces in Informal Peri-Urban Settlements in India, was shortlisted for the RIBA President’s Award for Outstanding PhD Research.

-Since 2006, Bo has been involved in the research field of the Architecture of Rapid Change and Scarce Resources (ARCSR), coordinating and managing live projects with students in informal settlements in India, in collaboration with local NGOs, supported by The Water Trust (ARCSR).
-These include a sanitation upgrading project in Agra and quarry classrooms in Navi Mumbai.
-The first classroom building was shortlisted for the AJ Small Projects Award in 2010.
-A further research project in Sierra Leone has led to the construction of a new primary school in Freetown in 2011.
-From 2014-2017, she led research in the Kathmandu Valley, Nepal, focused on the peri-urban topography.
-Bo regularly organises and curates ARCSR exhibitions in the UK and internationally, and was part of the RIBA Boyd Auger Scholarship 2008 research team, which explored art, urbanism and architecture in Bosnia and Herzegovina.
+Since 2006, Bo has played a central role in the development of ARCSR, initially coordinating and managing live projects with students in informal settlements in India in collaboration with local NGOs and supported by The Water Trust (ARCSR).
+These projects included sanitation upgrading in Agra and quarry classroom projects in Navi Mumbai, one of which was shortlisted for the AJ Small Projects Award.
+Subsequent ARCSR research in Sierra Leone contributed to the construction of a new primary school in Freetown in 2011, while later research in Nepal (2014–2017) focused on peri-urban transformation in the Kathmandu Valley.

 Emeritus Professor Maurice Mitchell